Priscilla-Odame/Priscilla-Odame/README.md

 ### Hi there 👋

 <!--**Priscilla-Odame/Priscilla-Odame** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

 So I like to play video games, and I got into software development.
 Now I love to play video games and code! 😄

-🔭 I’m currently learning django and react and working on an app using django as backend and react as frontend.
+🔭 I’m currently learning django and react.
  I’m looking to collaborate on a lot of projects. <br>
  Fun fact ⚡: I read a lot of novels,mostly ones about gaming, as you may have already guessed 😄!!
  <br>